 So where did it all begin?
 Abergavenny Food Festival was created in 1999 by two local farmers in response to the BSE crisis and the resulting lack of consumer confidence in British produce.
 With the outbreak of Foot and Mouth in 2001, the difficulties worsened for farmers and pushed the Festival forward in terms of showcasing the wonderful food we have to offer locally and the passion of the people who produce it.

 We cherish our history and remain committed to offering a genuine market experience in the rural setting of our beautiful medieval market town.

-Last year we attracted more than 35,000 visitors to our small, Welsh town, with the festival generating an estimated £4 million impact for the local economy.
+In 2019 we attracted more than 35,000 visitors to our small Welsh town, with the festival generating an estimated £4 million impact for the local economy.

 As well as inviting leading food influencers to participate in our programme of activity, we carefully select over 200 artisan food producers and caterers to offer our visitors a unique selection of some of the UK’s best food, all in one place.

 Sadly, we were unable to run a live event in 2020 (although we did have some virtual events online), but you can still take a look at our gallery to see what we got up to in 2019.